Barbera

 Barbera is a red grape variety, and the wines it produces are red wines.

-Can I cellar Barbera wines for aging?
+Can I store Barbera wines for aging?

-Piedmont, particularly the subregions of Barbera d'Asti and Barbera d'Alba, is renowned for producing some of the finest Barbera wines.
+Piedmont, particularly the sub-regions of Barbera d'Asti and Barbera d'Alba, is renowned for producing some of the finest Barbera wines.

 What foods pair best with Barbera?